neuroinformatics-unit/datashuttle/docs/source/pages/get_started/getting-started.md

 (getting-started-walkthrough)=

-# Getting Started
+## Getting Started Walkthrough

-This tutorial will give a full introduction to starting a neuroscience project with ``datashuttle``.
+This tutorial will give a full introduction to managing a neuroscience project with ``datashuttle``.

 We will highlight  ``datashuttle``'s key features by creating